emscripten-core/emscripten/site/source/docs/tools_reference/settings_reference.rst

 - 1: Default setjmp/longjmp/handling, depending on the mode of exceptions.
   'wasm' if '-fwasm-exceptions' is used, 'emscripten' otherwise.

-[compile+link] - at compile time this enables the transformations needed for longjmp support at codegen time, while at link it allows linking in the library support.
+At compile time this enables the transformations needed for longjmp support at codegen time, while at link it allows linking in the library support.

+.. note:: Applicable during both linking and compilation

 Default value: true